How to build your forms in the form builder

 As you may have noticed, our form builder is a bit different from traditional form builders.
 Let us explain some principles of our form builder.

 The form builder is intended to build smart forms.
-Smart forms need logic and that's what the form builder helps you with.
-It shows a visual presentation of the flows in your forms.
+Smart forms need logic and that's what the form builder helps you with: it shows a visual presentation of the flows in your forms on a storyboard.

 - The top-down direction shows the order of the form blocks inside the form;

 - The left-right direction shows decisions inside the form that can be taken depending on the input of your respondents.
-We call those decicions branches.
+We call those decisions branches.

 Most of these block features are available for all question types, for example:

-Text- The title text of the form block;
+Text- The main text of the form block;

 Description- An optional description of the form block;

-Help text- An optional description of the form block;
+Help text- An optional help text of the form block;